aws-samples/generative-ai-on-aws-architecture-patterns/README.md

 Wait until the Kendra index is created and ready.

+**TODO**: add boto3/AWS CLI Kendra index creation

 #### Amazon OpenSearch
 **TODO**: add OpenSearch setup instructions

-#### Ingestion
+#### Ingestion - Kendra
 You're going to ingest public press releases from Swiss Government web site https://www.admin.ch/ using a built-in [Kendra Web Crawler connector 2.0](https://docs.aws.amazon.com/kendra/latest/dg/data-source-v2-web-crawler.html).

 1. Navigate to the created index in the [Kendra console](https://us-east-1.console.aws.amazon.com/kendra/home?region=us-east-1#indexes)
 2. Choose **Add data source**
 3. Choose **Web Crawler v2.0** connector and click **Add connector** You can choose any other connector to connect to a data source of your choice and ingest documents from that data source

 The following instruction assumes you use the Web Crawler to ingest the documents from the site https://www.admin.ch/.
-If you use another data source, configure the Kendra connector accordingly.
+If you use another data source or another web URL, configure the Kendra connector accordingly.

 In the **Add data source** pane: